Easy Vegan Lemon Blueberry Cake

-One bowl vegan lemon blueberry cake which uses only 7 ingredients!
-This cake is fluffy, has the perfect crumb and isn't too sweet.
+This vegan lemon blueberry cake is made with only 7 ingredients and comes together in one bowl!
+It’s soft, moist, has the perfect crumb and isn’t too sweet.

 This lemon blueberry cake is: